dbis-ilm/piglet/README.md

 ### ToDo ###

- * Flink not supported yet; requires a scala 2.11 build of Flink
  * nested blocks in `FOREACH`
  * `COGROUP` and `GROUP BY` with multiple relations
- * UDF support
  * `EXPLAIN` not implemented yet